EurobotMDX/microcontroller_2020/README.md

 rosrun rosserial_arduino serial_node.py _port:=/dev/ttyACM0
 ```

-Then you can either listen to the topic using rostopic with the following command
+Next if you want to control the servo with rostopic pub you can use the command

 ```
-rosrun rosserial_arduino serial_node.py _port:=/dev/ttyACM0
+rostopic pub /open_close_servo std_msgs/UInt16MultiArray "layout:
+  dim:
+  - label: ''
+    size: 16
+    stride: 0
+  data_offset: 0
+data:
+- 0
+- 0
+- 0
+- 0
+- 0
+- 0
+- 0
+- 0
+- 0
+- 0
+- 0
+- 0
+- 0
+- 0
+- 0
+- 0"
 ```

-Or you can run the python interpreter that prints out the values using the command
+Or you can run the python code using the command

 ```
-rosrun teensy_ros reading_ultrasonic_sensors.py
+rosrun teensy_ros controlling_servos.py
 ```

+# Possible Issues

+* If you are trying to run the command rostopic above and the terminal keeps inputting each line seperately with > on each line then you must first type ctrl + x then ctrl + e when nano opens up you can paste the command there then type ctrl x to save and run it.

+* Don't ever Serial print with the teensy it makes it so that you can never run rosserial_arduino until you restart computer.

+* If you get the error 'could not open port' when running the rosserial command then you must run the command sudo chmod 666 /dev/ttyACM0 (If this is not the port of the teensy you can find it by going to cd /dev and ls.
+The Teensy will be ttyACMx

+* Don't upload arduino code while the rosserial node is running.
+It will make it so that your teensy port is no longer at ttyACM0 but ttyACM1 and every time you run rosserial the tty increments by 1

 # To do list

-* Plot the data coming from the ultrasonic sensors using some python library

-* Add teensy and ros code that will be able to control the servos with python
+* ~~Add teensy and ros code that will be able to control the servos with python~~ (Completed)

 * Create a launch file

-* Create some documentation on the pinouts of the stripboard
+* Create some documentation of PCB

-* Add the CNC shield
+* Add the CNC shield code

-* Convert the teensy code to a more object oriented style using classes and such